FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

   - A `<groupRef>` element similarly refers to a nested `<group>` repeating group element by its id and scenario attributes.
-Limits of the size of particular instance of a repeating group may be overridden by setting implMinOccurs and implMaxOccurs attributes on the `<groupRef>` element.
+Limits of the size of a particular instance of a repeating group may be overridden by setting implMinOccurs and implMaxOccurs attributes on the `<groupRef>` element.

-A component with all kinds of members
+**Example:** A component with all kinds of members.

 ```xml
 <fixr:component category="Common" added="FIX.5.0SP2" addedEP="208"